 Consulting your IT staff has two major benefits.
 First, it shows senior management that adequate emphasis has been placed on making the most of what’s already there.
 If you can specifically demonstrate areas that cannot be improved except with the right ERP software, that will help build a convincing business case.
 Second, keep in mind that there may not be any ERP system that can solve every single issue.
 Some issues may not be readily solvable simply by using software, but may need to be addressed by other means, such as using more resources.
 You may uncover areas that need to be addressed by training, or increased staffing, or something else.

-Record all the issues that cannot be solved by any other means than by new software – these are signals that a new ERP system may be in order and will also help you refine a requirements list.
+Record all the issues that cannot be solved by any other means than by new software – these are signals that a new ERP system may be in order and will also help you refine your requirements list.

 Dealing With Growing Pains